ato/wayback-easy/README.md

 Set the path to your config.yaml using the `wayback.config` system property, servlet context init paramter or the environment variable `WAYBACK_CONFIG`.

+Hit http://localhost:8080/example/ in your browser.

 ## Why?

 * Simple and readable
 * Approachable for non-programmers (and arguably to most programmers too!)
 * Decouples the configuration format from implementation details of the application (class, property names) allowing refactoring and deprecation
 * Potential for better error messages and deprecation warnings
 * Pywb and (Open)Wayback could share a common configuration subset

+## Known Issues

+These are trivially fixable, I just haven't gotten around to it as this is a proof of concept.

+* No root index page.
+* Error if you don't have a trailing slash on the collection URL
+* Only a few things can be configured.